- Angular JS Tutorial

 What is a Scope?

-- A scope is an object in AngularJS that holds application data and methods.
+- A scope is a standard JavaScript object that AngularJS uses to track data and methods.

 Types of Scopes